Finvr/Gameboard/README.md

 start postgresql using postgres.app, or 'psql' from the command line

 Starting the server:
-(from the project root directory in a separate tab on the command line) nodemon server/server.js
+- navigate to root directory
+- run nodemon server/server.js

 In the Chrome browser:
-Navigate to :
+- Navigate to :
-localhost:3000
+- localhost:3000

 ### Running tests